nicorichard/BinaryTargetProcess/README.md

 import BinaryTargetProcess

 try BinaryTargetProcess(
-    artifactName: "swiftlint", // the name of the executable contained in the artifact bundle
+    artifactName: "swiftlint", // (optional) the name of the executable you wish to run from artifact bundle
-    bundleName: "SwiftLintBinary.artifactbundle" // the name of the artifactbundle (after unzipping) ).run()
+    bundleName: "SwiftLintBinary.artifactbundle" // the name of the artifactbundle after unzipping ).run()
 ```